 What about poop?

 The good news is auto reflex causes all the poop to come out on its own.
-All you need to do is figure out your dog’s schedule so you can act before surprise poop ends up on the floor.
+All you need to do is figure out your dog’s schedule so you can act before surprise poop ends up on the floor or in bed.

 Feed your dog a good diet of quality protein and low or no corn (corn has a higher fiber content than other grains).
 If you feed a dry food, soak the kibble with an equal amount of water.
 Provide access to water during the day.
 Dogs normally take in about 20 to 40 mL per pound of body weight per day or about 3 to 4 cups of water per day for a 20-pound dog.
 The water is a combined total of both moisture contained in the food and liquid intake.
 You’ll find smaller and nicely formed bowel movements to deal with when food has less fiber.
 Feed twice a day, and you’ll have two to three poops a day.

 Squeeze the sides of the anus to stimulate the emptying of the anal glands.
 A healthy dog, squatting, would empty the glands normally when going on its own.
 But we must do this for a paralyzed dog to prevent anal glands from getting too full.

 Plan on expressing for poop once a day.
 Some paralyzed dogs may not have regular, daily, bowel movements.
 They must go a minimum of every other day to avoid developing painful, hardened (or hard) stools.
 The fiber in pumpkin, along with water, will soften stools.
 Add one teaspoon of canned, plain, pureed pumpkin one time per day to kibble with an equal amount of water as kibble, and provide water access during the day.